sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 In this tutorial, you first create a Python virtual environment and install Python packages in the Python virtual environment.
 You then link the virtual environment to a Jupyter notebook so that you can run computer vision pipelines on SAP AI Core from a Jupyter notebook.

-After set up, you can train and serve an AI model for object detection.
+After setup, you can train and serve an AI model for object detection.
 The aim of the model is to recognise objects (numbers) on electricity meter readings.
 See the related computer vision tutorials for training and serving an object detection model.